 Technical Support

-For technical support, go to www.xilinx.com/support.
+For technical support, go to www.xilinx.com/support to file a WebCase.
 Questions are routed to a team with expertise using the XADC Wizard.
+Additional support resources available at this site include Answers, Documentation, Downloads, and Forums.